Meatless Monday Vegetable Rotini Soup is a delicious and satisfying blend of savory broth, fresh veggies, and rotini pasta.

 - 1 tablespoon lemon zest

-- In a large dutch oven or stock pot, heat oil over medium high heat.
-Add onion and sprinkle with a pinch of salt.
-Cook, stirring often, until translucent and just beginning to brown, about 5 minutes.
+- In a large dutch oven or stock pot, heat 1 tablespoon oil over medium high heat.
+Add onion and sprinkle with salt.
+Cook, stirring often, until translucent, about 5 minutes.
+Add minced garlic and cook for an additional 30 seconds.

 Serving Size 1 cup